lazyhope/metamodel/README.md

 https://github.com/user-attachments/assets/bb900b4e-b231-472a-b9f9-98c802dd7210

-MetaModel is a web app designed to simplify the process of defining and working with complex data structures.
+MetaModel is a web application that streamlines the extraction and generation of structured data from unstructured text or images.
+It leverages advanced language models to parse information according to a custom JSON schema, which can be defined either in natural language or through a user-friendly visual interface.

-Built on top of [instructor](https://github.com/jxnl/instructor) and [pydantic](https://github.com/pydantic/pydantic), MetaModel uses a custom JSON schema to create dynamic pydantic models for parsing unstructured text or image inputs.
+Built on top of [instructor](https://github.com/jxnl/instructor) and [pydantic](https://github.com/pydantic/pydantic), MetaModel creates dynamic Pydantic models for constraining and validating data using a custom JSON schema.
+It also integrates with [litellm](https://github.com/BerriAI/litellm) to support language models from various providers.

 ## Features

-- **Intuitive Schema Definition:** Define complex data structures with ease using MetaModel's JSON format.
-Specify data types, constraints, nested schemas, and more. **Or, describe your schema in natural language, and let language models generate it for you!**
+- **Intuitive Schema Definition:** Easily define complex data structures using MetaModel's JSON format.
+Specify data types, constraints, nested schemas, and more. **Or, describe your schema in plain language, and let language models generate it for you!**
-- **LLM-Powered Data Extraction:** Parse text or images into structured data using LLMs from various providers, thanks to [litellm](https://github.com/BerriAI/litellm).
+- **LLM-Powered Data Extraction:** Parse text or images into structured data using language models from various providers, supported by [litellm](https://github.com/BerriAI/litellm).
 - **Built-in Validation:** Ensure data integrity with Pydantic's built-in data validation against your schema definition.
 - **Interactive Web Interface:**  A user-friendly interface allows you to easily create, edit, and test your schemas.
 - **Streamlined Workflow:**  Seamlessly integrate data extraction into your applications and workflows using MetaModel's backend API.
 Define schemas, send parse requests, and receive structured data effortlessly.